Applied AI

 Conclusion and practical runway

 Agentic AI for QTO from 2D drawings is a practical frontier that blends perception, reasoning, and governance within a distributed, modern software architecture.
-The value is not achieved by a single model but by a disciplined pattern of decomposition, orchestration, data standards, and auditable decision-making.
-By approaching modernization as an iterative, governance-forward program, enterprises can achieve reliable, scalable, and maintainable QTO capabilities that align with broader digital transformation objectives, while enabling informed, data-driven decision-making across estimating, procurement, and project planning.
+The value comes from a disciplined pattern of decomposition, orchestration, data standards, and auditable decision-making.
+By treating modernization as an iterative, governance-forward program, enterprises can achieve reliable, scalable QTO capabilities aligned with broader digital transformation objectives, while enabling informed, data-driven decision-making across estimating, procurement, and project planning.